ziutek/kasia.go/README.md

 If you want modularize your templates, you can do like in folowing example:

     type Ctx struct {
-        a int
+        A int
-        b string
+        B string
-        c *SubCtx
+        C *SubCtx
-        tpl1 *Template
+        Tpl1 *Template
-        tpl2 *Template
+        Tpl2 *Template
     }

     type SubCtx struct {
-        s int
+        S int
-        t float
+        T float
     }

 Main template:

-    Variables from main context: $a, $b
+    Variables from main context: $A, $B

-    First subtemplate: $tpl1
+    First subtemplate: $Tpl1

-    Second subtemplate: $tpl2.Nested(c)
+    Second subtemplate: $Tpl2.Nested(C)

 Subtemplate tpl1:

-    This template uses main context: $a, $b
+    This template uses main context: $A, $B

-    You can lead to a loop if you uncoment this: $# $tpl1 #$
+    You can lead to a loop if you uncoment this: $# $Tpl1 #$

 Subtemplate tpl2:

-    This template operates on context passed to it via Nested method: $s, $t
+    This template operates on context passed to it via Nested method: $S, $RT

 As you can see, you can use subtemplates in two ways:

-1. Render subtemplate with main context by typing `$tpl1`.
+1. Render subtemplate with main context by typing `$Tpl1`.
-2. Render subtemplate with custom context: `$tpl2.Nested(custom_context)`.
+2. Render subtemplate with custom context: `$Tpl2.Nested(custom_context)`.

 ## Context stack